Arche Resonance Theory

 Section 3: The Search for the Necessary Foundation

-If the foundation of reality must be necessary, self-existent, simple, and universal, the next question is whether anything actually meets these requirements.
-This is not a trivial question.
-The history of philosophy is littered with candidates that appeared to satisfy the criteria until examined closely.
-We work through the serious contenders here, not to be dismissive, but because the elimination is part of the argument.
-What survives it carries the weight of everything that came before.
+If the foundation of reality must be necessary, self-existent, simple, and universal, then the next task is austere and unavoidable.
+One must ask whether anything actually satisfies those conditions.
+The history of thought is crowded with proposals that seemed sufficient until a colder light fell on them.
+We pass through the major candidates here because elimination is part of the argument.
+What survives acquires authority precisely by outliving serious rivals.

-Matter seems concrete and foundational until we ask what governs it.
-Matter follows physical laws, but those laws are not explained by matter itself.
-Why these laws rather than others?
-Matter is contingent through and through: it depends on conditions it did not create and could, as far as logic is concerned, have been otherwise.
-It is a feature of the universe, not the ground of it.
+Matter appears foundational until one asks what governs it.
+Matter obeys laws, but matter does not explain those laws.
+Why these laws and not others?
+Matter is contingent through and through.
+It depends on conditions it did not create and could, so far as logic is concerned, have been otherwise.
+It belongs to the universe.
+It does not ground the universe.

-God, in the classical theistic sense, is proposed as a necessary being whose essence is existence.
-But the specific attributes traditionally ascribed, omnipotence, omniscience, perfect goodness, require their own justification.
-Why this configuration rather than another?
-If these attributes are contingent, they need grounding; if they are necessary, that necessity must be demonstrated rather than asserted.
-The proposal relocates the mystery rather than resolving it.
+God, understood in the classical theistic sense, is offered as a necessary being whose essence is existence.
+Yet the familiar attributes attached to that proposal, omnipotence, omniscience, perfect goodness, still ask for justification.
+Why this determination of the divine rather than another?
+If such attributes are contingent, they require ground.
+If they are necessary, that necessity must be shown.
+The mystery is often moved upward rather than dissolved.

-The candidates above all fail because they either depend on something external or cannot explain their own existence.
-The question is whether any mathematical structure can do better.
-It turns out that the answer depends entirely on what we take as the starting point.
+The candidates above fail because they lean on something beyond themselves or cannot account for their own being.
+The remaining question is whether some mathematical structure can do better.
+The answer depends entirely on where one begins.

 Section 4: The Ontological Identity of Zero